faraz9993/Route-53_ACM_Cloudfrontt/README.md

 - Search **`http://abc.faraz.buzz`** in browser the url will be redirected form http to https and the content wil be served as well.

 -------------------
-- Your application will now securely deploy on EC2 behind a Load Balancer, with domain routing via Route 53, SSL from ACM, and global delivery through CloudFront.
+- Your application will now securely deploy on EC2 behind an Application Load Balancer, with domain routing via Route 53, SSL from ACM, and global delivery through CloudFront.